Racism against African Americans: Civil War and emancipation

-Reconstruction Era to World War II
+From the Reconstruction Era to World War II

-Reconstruction Era
+Reconstruction era

-After the Civil War, the 13th amendment which was passed in 1865, formally abolishing slavery, was ratified.
-Furthermore, Congress passed the Civil Rights Act of 1866, which broadened a range of civil rights and granted them to all persons who were born in the United States.
-Despite this, the emergence of "Black Codes", sanctioned acts of subjugation against Blacks, continued to bar African-Americans from exercising their due civil rights.
-The Naturalization Act of 1790 only granted U.S. citizenship to Whites, and in 1868 the effort to broaden civil rights was underscored by the passage of the 14th amendment which granted citizenship to Blacks.
+After the Civil War, on December 6, 1865, the 13th Amendment, formally abolishing slavery, was ratified.
+The next year, Congress passed the Civil Rights Act of 1866, which provided a range of civil rights and granted them to all persons who were born in the United States.
+Despite this, the emergence of Black Codes sanctioned acts of subjugation against Black people and they also continued to bar African Americans from exercising their civil rights.
+The Naturalization Act of 1790 had granted U.S. citizenship only to whites, and in 1868 the effort to broaden civil rights was underscored by the passage of the 14th Amendment, which granted citizenship to "[a]ll persons born or naturalized in the United States", regardless of race.
 The Civil Rights Act of 1875 followed, which was eliminated in a decision that undermined federal power to thwart private racial discrimination.
-Nonetheless, the last of the Reconstruction Era amendments, the 15th amendment promised voting rights to African-American men (previously only White men of property could vote), and these cumulative federal efforts, African-Americans began taking advantage of enfranchisement.
-African-Americans began voting, seeking office positions, using public education.
+Nonetheless, the last of the Reconstruction Era amendments, the 15th Amendment promised voting rights to African American men (previously only white men of property could vote), and these cumulative federal efforts, African Americans began taking advantage of enfranchisement.
+They began voting, seeking office positions, and getting a public education.

-By the end of Reconstruction in the mid 1870s, violent White supremacists came to power via paramilitary groups such as the Red Shirts and the White League and imposed Jim Crow laws which deprived African-Americans of voting rights by instituting systemic and discriminatory policies of unequal racial segregation.
-Segregation, which began with slavery, continued with the passage and enforcement of Jim Crow laws, along with the posting of signs which were used to show Blacks where they could legally walk, talk, drink, rest, or eat.
+By the end of Reconstruction in the mid 1870s, violent white supremacists came to power with the assistance of paramilitary groups such as the Red Shirts and the White League and imposed Jim Crow laws which deprived African-Americans of voting rights by instituting systemic and discriminatory policies of unequal racial segregation.
+Segregation, which began with slavery, continued with the passage and enforcement of Jim Crow laws, along with the posting of signs which were used to show Black people where they could legally walk, talk, drink, rest, or eat.
 For those places that were racially mixed, non-Whites had to wait until all White customers were dealt with.
 Segregated facilities extended from White-only schools to White-only graveyards.

-Anti-miscegenation laws, which forbade marriage and even sex between Whites and non-Whites (which typically covered Blacks but in some cases also Indians and Asians), existed in most of the states well into the 20th century, even after emancipation and even in states that advocated the abolition of slavery.
+Anti-miscegenation laws, which forbade marriage and even sex between whites and non-whites (which typically covered Blacks but in some cases also Indians and Asians), existed in most of the states well into the 20th century, even after emancipation and even in states that advocated the abolition of slavery.
 Such anti-miscegenation laws existed in many states until 1967, when the United States Supreme Court unanimously ruled in Loving v.
 Virginia that such laws were unconstitutional.